vitaly-t/connection-string/README.md

 * **Browsers**

 TypeScript is the recommended way to include this library into a web application.
-Otherwise, you will have to [Browserify] file `dist/src/index.js`, and then include the result.
+Otherwise, you will have to [Browserify] distribution file `dist/index.js`, and then include the result.

 ## API